YuliWanghust/RFO_Bench/README.md

 /path/#####.jpg,0.75 300 600;0.50 400 200;0.15 1000 200
 ...
 ```
 where each line corresponds to the prediction result of one image.
-The first column is the image path, the second column
-is space seperated 3-element tuple of predicted foreign object coordinates with its probability in the format of (probability x y), where x and y are the width and height coordinates of the predicted foreign object.
-It is allowed to have a zero predicted 3-element tuple for certain images, if there are no foreign objects presented.
+The first column is the image path, the second column is space seperated 3-element tuple of predicted foreign object coordinates with its probability in the format of (probability x y), where x and y are the width and height coordinates of the predicted foreign object.
+It is allowed to have a zero predicted 3-element tuple for certain images if there are no foreign objects presented.
 But please note the `,` after the first column, even if the prediction is empty.

-We use FROC to evaluate the algorithm performance of localizing foreign objects on each given chest X-ray.
+We use FROC to evaluate the algorithm's performance in localizing foreign objects on each given chest X-ray.
 Because our object annotations are provided in different formats, i.e., boxes, ellipse,s or masks, depending on radiologists' annotation habits, it's not suitable to use other common metrics, such as mean average precision (mAP) in natural object detection with pure bounding box annotations.
 FROC is more suitable in this case, since only localization coordinates are required for evaluation.
-FROC has been used as the metric for measuring medical imaging localization, for example, the lesion localization task within [CAMELYON16](https://camelyon16.grand-challenge.org/Evaluation/) challenge, and tuberculosis localization in (EJ Hwang, 2019, Clinical Infectious Disease).

 FROC is computed as follows.
 A foreign object is counted as detected as long as one predicted coordinate lies within its annotation.
 The sensitivity is the number of detected foreign objects divided by the number of total foreign objects.
 A predicted coordinate is a false positive if it lies outside any foreign object annotation.
-When the number of false positive coordinates per image is 0.125, 0.25, 0.5, 1, 2, 4, 8, FROC is the average sensitivity of these different versions of predictions.

-[froc.py](https://github.com/jfhealthcare/object-CXR/tree/master/froc.py) provides the details of how FROC is computed.
+When the number of false positive coordinates per image is 0.125, 0.25, 0.5, 1, 2, 4, 8, FROC is the average sensitivity of these different versions of predictions. [froc.py](https://github.com/jfhealthcare/object-CXR/tree/master/froc.py) provides the details of how FROC is computed.

 ## Baseline